 All child care employees in Federal space must have a criminal history background check per the requirements of the Crime Control Act of 1990, Public Law 101-674, as amended by Public Law 102-190, December 5, 1996.
-The FPS regional office conducts a name check clearance based on the person's name and social security number.
+OMA conducts an Initial Clearance check clearance which allows the employee to begin working.